How Long Does It Take to Correct Posture?

 Woman with poor posture working on her laptop

-It may surprise you to learn that with the right tools and techniques, reprograming your physical form is a relatively quick and easy process.
+After all, it’s reasonable to think that a habit formed over many years would take just as long to reverse.
+It may surprise you to learn that with the right tools and techniques, reprogramming your physical form is a relatively quick and easy process.

 Discover the smart device that Forbes described as “A simple, effective, tool for gaining correct posture.”